chotchki/feophant/README.md

 You can currently start the server, connect to it and have it throw tons of errors.
 I'm to the point now I need to start supporting saving data.

 # Next TODO
-Path to 0.4: Need to support the concept of a table that can be read and written to, in memory.
+Path to 1.0: Need to support the concept of a table that can be read and written to, in memory.
     sql statement: create table foo;
     sql statement: drop table foo;

 Have a generic way to store rows in a table.
 Need to figure out basic transactions so I can implement delete/update.
 With that I can implement the create and drop statements.

-Did some reading on an amazing book: (http://www.interdb.jp/pg/pgsql05.html), transactions should be implemented as a combination of a range of transactions plus a visability map
+Did some reading on an amazing book: (http://www.interdb.jp/pg/pgsql05.html), transactions should be implemented as a combination of a range of transactions plus a visability map.

+Path to 0.4: So next step is implementing the clog and transaction statuses along with a way to query and update it.
+* Should this be a shared structure (probably) or a process you call into (probably not now that I write it)?
+* * KISS first
+* I'll start by doing this all in memory but next will need to implement saving / loading from disk.

 # # Longer Term TODO
 This is stuff that I should get to but aren't vital to getting to a minimal viable product.